-

 Facebook: @stephanieburtonstudios

 Clarissa Callesen is an international artist and instructor working in sculpture and installation art.
-Her chosen medium is discarded materials, found objects and textiles specifically.
+Her chosen medium is discarded materials, found objects and textiles.
 Her work and teaching are inspired by her choice of non-traditional materials.
-In choosing this medium, it is her objective to explore the margins and to find beauty and value in that which our society has discarded.
+In choosing this medium, it is her objective to explore the margins to find beauty and value in that which our society has discarded.
 Clarissa has exhibited her art throughout the US, including the Museum of Northwest Art and solo exhibitions in Seattle, WA, Bellingham, WA, and Boise, ID.
-She was an artist in residence at Playa Artist Program in Summer Lake, OR, Brush Creek Foundation in Saratoga, WY, and Surel’s Place in Boise, ID, and North Street Collective in Willits, CA. Her work has appeared in the books “Who’s your Dada?” and “Art without Waste” and in many Somerset publications.
-Clarissa has been sharing her passion for creativity for 15 years teaching both nationally, internationally, and online.
+She was an artist in residence at Playa Artist Program in Summer Lake, OR, Brush Creek Foundation in Saratoga, WY, and Surel’s Place in Boise, ID, and North Street Collective in Willits, CA. Her work has appeared in the books “Soulful Stitch”, “Threads of Treasure”, “Who’s your Dada?” and “Art without Waste”.
+Clarissa has been sharing her passion for creativity for 15 years teaching both nationally, internationally, and online with her signature class Creating with Courage drawing hundreds of students.
 Her teaching style is down to earth and fun; embracing spontaneity and cherishing “mistakes” while challenging students to look at creativity in new and innovative ways.
+If you would like to get to know her better this is a wonderful interview.

 In 2022 I turned 60…one of those milestone birthdays.
 That same year, I traveled to Paris for the first time since I was 21 years old.
 It was an amazing, joy-full, and life-changing trip.
 I played the part of an adventurer and instinctively set about my mission to document and observe my trip to Paris as if I’d never traveled before.
 I took notes.
 I collected things along my way throughout my days in Paris.
 I documented my findings in the biggest, juiciest, most beautiful travel journal to date.
 I noticed patterns in the wallpaper and tiles of the pied-a-terre I rented in Montmartre and copied them into my vintage travel journal.
 I traced typography from a women’s magazine advertisement from 1896.
 I focused on just one thing at a time.
 I recorded only what I was drawn to in those moments.